qarham/cfm-vagrant/docs/01-Install-Contrail-Command.md

  ```

-* Download reference "comman_servers.tml" and update the config as per your environment.
+* Download reference "comman_servers.yml" and update the config as per your environment.

 ```bash
 cd /opt